wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 Prompt testing is a difficult subject because the LLM will give you a different response each time you call it.
 You can't test for a specific response.
 And that makes for brittle tests.
 I know from experience that not many of you will be very happy with brittle tests in their codebase.
 But there are ways around the problem.

 Let's take a step back and consider what you can expect from an LLM-based application first.
 You can't expect the same response every time from an LLM because the LLM uses sampling to generate response tokens.
-Also, the runtime environment is inherently indeterministic thanks to modern GPU/TPU hardware.
+Also, the runtime environment is inherently non-deterministic thanks to modern GPU/TPU hardware.
 However, you can expect the response to follow a general pattern.
 This is what we're going to test for.

 I dabbled in functional programming in the past, and they have the concept of property-based testing that's useful when building LLM-based applications.
 Property-based testing is a way to test your code by checking if specific properties hold for your code.
 The test framework used in these types of tests will generate a set of random input samples and check if the properties hold true for that data.
 While this method has limitations, it's worth considering for testing prompts.